Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

        [ACPCore lifecycleStart:nil];
    }
    ```
-   NOTE: If you are using `UISceneDelegate`, then you should use the `sceneWillEnterForeground` delegate method as follows:
+   In iOS 13 and later, for a scene-based application, use the `UISceneDelegate`'s `sceneWillEnterForeground` method as follows:

    ```objectivec
    - (void) sceneWillEnterForeground:(UIScene *)scene {